General Fiction posted May 17, 2024 Chapters: 1 2 -3- 4...

 by dragonpoet

-It was during the park stroll with the second young man that a messenger arrived on a lathered horse.
-He bowed and handed a message to my mother.
+It was during the park stroll with the second young man that a messenger arrived on a horse lathered with sweat..
+He dismounted and bowed to my mother handing her a message.
 He was gasping as he waited for my mother to read it and respond.
-As she read, her face paled and her breathing quickened in distress.
+As she read, her face became white as snow and her breathing quickened in distress.
 When she had finished, she said that father had fainted at work and hit his head.
 His supervisors wanted us to send a coach to pick him up.

 Mother became a tyrant in times of emergency.
 This was no different.
 She was giving orders like a general until my dad was comfortable in his bed.
 She ordered me to find his favorite books and put them on his bedside table.
 She thought I would know this because I was a reader, and in my father's loving times we discussed what we were reading.
 Aggie was sent to get a glass of water.
 She made us all vow not to let him see any documents from work no matter how much he begged.
 Mother thought this would cause stress that the doctor stated had to be avoided.

 The glass of water quickly changed to a pitcher with the glass for he couldn't seem to quench his thirst.
 This was probably because he still had diarrhea.
 The children took turns emptying his bed pan.
 Not a fun task, for we had to make sure we didn't spill it on the way to the bathroom.
-After a few smelly trips, we decided to empty it out the window because it was on the side of the house over some bushes.
-Those could be replaced next Spring
+After a few smelly trips, we decided to empty it out his room's window because it was on the side of the house over some bushes which could be replaced next Spring.

 After a day and a half of this, it seemed his bowels were returning to normal as was his water consumption.
 He was able to keep his food down, so he was gaining strength.
 My mom decreed that my dad could work in his office for three hours a day.